Lagrangian extensions and left symmetric structures on the four-dimensional real Lie superalgebras: Introduction

 There is also the notion of Novikov algebra.
 It was introduced in connection with the Poisson brackets of hydrodynamic type, see \cite{BN}.

 A second aim of this paper is to provide explicitly a left-symmetric structure on the 4-dimensional real Lie superalgebras.
 Surprisingly enough, all these Lie superalgebras admit such a structure, given explicitly in Section \ref{leftsym}.
 Furthermore, we show that these structures are Novikov, except for the two Lie superalgebras $(D_0^{10})^1$ and $(D_0^{10})^2$.
-In addition, all these Lie superalgebras admit a Balinsky Novikov structure.
-Classifying all left-symmetric structures on each of these Lie superalgebras remains an open problem.
+In addition, all these Lie superalgebras admit a Balinsky-Novikov structure.